SulemanaAbu/DSA-Assignment5/README.md

   - **Output:** Sorted Array: [1, 2, 4, 5, 7]

 ### Closest Pair of Points
-- **Description:** Finds the pair of points with the smallest Euclidean distance between them.
+- **Description:** Find the pair of points with the smallest Euclidean distance between them.
 - **Example:**
   - **Input:** Points: (0,0), (1,1), (3,4), (5,2)
   - **Output:** Closest distance: 1.41 (distance between points (1,1) and (0,0))